Hindia/APPDEV/README.md

 - sound.php: the server webpage used to receive sound data

-- sound.html: the server page which visualizes the data using a graph
+- sound.html: the web page which visualizes the data using a graph